alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 CSS Review

-## Why you should know this
+## Why should you know this?

-Understanding the basics of CSS the language and the syntax is the gateway to using CSS.
+Understanding CSS the language and the syntax is the gateway to using CSS.
 CSS is a powerful tool that lets you determine the appearance of anything in the browser.

 ## Review